venkatesh87/asianfusion.online/README-draft.md

 * qa - used for review
 * master (refer to as live) - used for production

-Once fully deployed, you will be 3 enviornments running AWS ElasticBeanstalk.
+Once fully deployed, you will have 3 enviornments running AWS ElasticBeanstalk.
 That's one environment per branch.
 Instructions are provided so that you can map the domain names these EBS environments.
 Here is a sneak peek!
 Let's say you own the domain name `mydomain.com`.
 You will ended up with `dev.mydomain.com`, `qa.mydomain.com` and `mydomain.com`.
 Cool?
 Using the scripts provided, lots of the tedious tasks, such as creating databases, push databases and images to production are simplifed and automated.

 ## Installations